Some of the most popular types of folding screens include;

 Sliding Folding Partitions

 Also known as a hinged panel, this system is both quick and easy to use.
-It works on a continuous hinged system and gives the appearance of a normal movable wall.
+It works on a continuous hinged system and gives the appearance of a normal movable screen.
 Features of this type of folding screen includes the option of partial or full glazed panels, as well as the option of stacking the panels at one or both sides of the divide.

 Folding Concertina Vinyl Wall